rixx/books.rixx.de/data/reviews/ichiro-kishimi/the-courage-to-be-disliked/index.md

   title: The Courage to Be Disliked
 plan:
   date_added: '2020-03-10'
+related_books:
+- book: carolyn-elliott/existential-kink
+  text: Existential Kink agrees with most premises in this book, but puts an entirely
+    positive spin of shameless enjoyment on them.
+A good book to balance the dour stuffiness of this one.
 review:
   date_read:
   - 2020-03-11
-  did_not_finish: false
   rating: 5
   tldr: Excellent content semi-obscured behind impressive degrees of obnoxious writing.
     Punchable, yet useful.
 One of the most important books to me this year.
-related_books:
-  - book: carolyn-elliott/existential-kink
-    text: Existential Kink agrees with most premises in this book, but puts an entirely positive spin of shameless enjoyment on them.
-A good book to balance the dour stuffiness of this one.
 social:
   mastodon:
     datetime: 2020-07-12 01:24:33.701270